 I’m developing software and want to make sure it remains available for a long time.

 The CaltechDATA repository (data.caltech.edu) can accept software and even has an integration with GitHub to automatically preserve software releases.
-Contact us at firstname.lastname@example.org with any questions on configuring the integration.
+You can set up the integration following the instructions at https://caltechlibrary.github.io/iga/ or email your GitHub repository to firstname.lastname@example.org for a guided setup.

 I want to share data with collaborators or reviewers.